-A.2.1 KE Fellowships
+A.2.1.
+KE Fellowships

 The range of possible KE activities and partners is broad.
 The KE Fellows - whether from Oxford, or from within an external organisation - will work closely with their partners.
-If the KE Fellow is an 'outgoing' academic working closely with a business or industry organisation, they will work to share their knowledge to the benefit of the both their research/the academic field and the external organisations e.g. by providing innovative ideas for improving processes and services or awareness of research that informs future professional practice, by contributing to improved service delivery, capacity building, product/service development or by providing specific expertise for an area they are working in.
-Researchers will benefit from the practice, knowledge and perspectives of the business or industry partners, feeding this experience back into their research and teaching to enable it to be more relevant.
+If the KE Fellow is an 'outgoing' academic working with, or embedded in a policy partner organisation, they will share their knowledge to the benefit of their research/the academic field and the policymaking partners e.g., by providing innovative ideas for improving policies and processes, by contributing to improved service delivery, capacity building or product/service development or by providing specific expertise for an area they are working in.
+Researchers will benefit from the practice, knowledge and perspectives of the policy partners, feeding this experience back into their research to enable it to be more relevant and useful to end users.

-If the KE Fellow is an 'incoming' partner from an external organisation, they will benefit from working closely with researchers, e.g. learning/using research skills, utilising data, literature and equipment not normally accessible to them or developing critical analysis skills.
+If the KE Fellow is an 'incoming' partner from an external policy organisation, they will benefit from working closely with researchers, e.g. learning/using research skills, utilising data, literature and equipment not normally accessible to them or developing critical analysis skills.
 The aim is that this involvement with research will feed into their normal practice and forge closer relations between the University and their organisations and networks.